 Allocate Funds for All Business Expenses

-Set aside adequate funds for costs like marketing, equipment, supplies, and professional services.
+Set aside sufficient funds for expenses such as marketing, equipment, supplies, professional services, and the costs associated with each planning service you offer.
 Underestimating any area can impact operations.

 Maintaining an Emergency Fund

-Keep a reserve to handle unexpected expenses like last-minute vendor cancellations.
+Keep a reserve to cover unexpected expenses, such as last-minute vendor cancellations or other unforeseen costs.
 This provides a financial cushion for surprises.

 Track Income and Expenses Diligently